 This is a viewfinder, clockwork drive, fixed focus and automatic exposure cine camera which takes a 16mm film cartridge.

 The thing you notice when you first pick up the 200EE is the weight of the camera.
-I guess it is because the camera is clockwork driven, and is encased in solid steel panels, but it is really heavy given the size of the unit.
-Of course this also means the camera is very solidly built and looks like it could survive any amount of knocks and bumps.
+I guess it is because it is clockwork driven, and is encased in solid steel panels, but it is really heavy given the size of the unit.
+Of course, this also means the camera is very solidly built and looks like it could survive any amount of knocks and bumps.

 The basic design of the 200EE is a rectangular box with a door at the back which opens to accept the film cartridge and the lens and light sensor at the front.

 There is a cloth handle at the top of the camera and a screwed down trapdoor at the bottom which houses the 6 batteries which power the light measuring system.
 On the side of the unit is a large key to wind up the clockwork drive and a small dial to set the frames per second speed the camera runs at.
 On the opposite side is a small window which is directly over the window in the film cartridge which shows the amount of remaining film.

 The lens fitted to my camera is a Bell & Howell 20mm f/1.9 ‘Super Comat’.

 Interestingly, the viewfinder lens, which is mounted above the main taking lens, unscrews and has written on it, ‘B & H for 20mm on 16mm’ which suggests it can be exchanged.
 This implies that the main lens can also be changed, but I couldn’t see how that would be accomplished since the lens seems permanently fixed.